 "Fry-Fingerling —— a segment of Returning" (2015), a collaboration with composer Julian Wong, under the direction of Madam Goh Lay Kuan.
 She was one of the five choreographers for the production “Returning”, an opening show for the Singapore International Festival of Arts 2015.

-“The Invisible Entity” (2011), staged in the “Sprouts – New Works Platform for Budding Choreographers” event and received the “Most Popular Work” awards.
+“The Invisible Entity” (2011), received the “Most Popular Work” and “Best Dancer” awards in the “Sprouts – New Works Platform for Budding Choreographers”.